airswap/airswap-protocols/DEPLOYMENT_GUIDE.md

 ## Deployment Guide

-The following instructions should be run out of the root folder of the contract you want to deploy.
+This guide walks through the process of deploying contracts to public Ethereum networks and verifying contracts on Etherscan.
+The steps require one to have an Ethereum address mneumonic, Etherescan API key, and Infura key.
+All of these are free to get.
+The instructions should be run out of the root folder of the contract you want to deploy.
 For example, to deploy Types.sol, first perform `cd source/types`.

 1. Create a .env file with:
 ```